-- provide rural-based junior doctors with a training period in a rural primary care setting, building on the rural training networks for interns that are funded by the states and territories;
+- providing rurally based junior doctors with a training period in a rural primary care setting, building on the rural training networks that are funded by the states and territories

-- develop rural training capacity by fostering innovative ways of training junior doctors in primary care settings; and
+- developing rural training capacity by fostering innovative ways of training junior doctors in primary care settings

-- strengthen the rural training pathway to improve continuity of training for junior doctors within their region.
+- strengthening the rural training pathway to improve training continuity within their region

-- contributing to the development of a rural pathway continuum for medical education and training in expanded settings by enhancing rural training networks.
+- a contribution to the development of a rural pathway continuum for medical education and training in expanded settings by enhancing rural training networks.